 Radionuclides in soil and sediment originate from many sources, including natural terrestrial sources, atmospheric fallout from nuclear weapons tests, and contaminated liquid and gaseous effluents.
 In addition, contaminants can reach Columbia River sediments from erosion of contaminated soil and flow of contaminated groundwater.
 Cesium-137, Sr-90, and plutonium isotopes are radionuclides consistently seen in soil or sediments because they exist in worldwide fallout, as well as potentially in effluents from the Hanford Site.
-Uranium, also consistently seen in soil and sediment, occurs naturally in the environment in addition to being present from Hanford operations.
+Uranium isotopes, also consistently seen in soil and sediment, occur naturally in the environment in addition to being present from Hanford operations.

-Ten sediment samples from the Columbia River and one sediment sample from West Lake were split with PNNL.
+Ten sediment samples from the Columbia River were split with PNNL.
 Soil samples were not included in this reporting period's oversight program.
-The Columbia River sediment samples were collected upriver from Hanford at Priest Rapids Dam, along the Hanford Site at the 100B Area, the Hanford Slough, the Old Hanford Townsite, and the 300 Area, and downriver from Hanford at McNary Dam.
-West Lake is located on the Hanford Site between the 100 and 200 Areas.
+The Columbia River sediment samples were collected upriver from Hanford at Priest Rapids Dam; along the Hanford Site at the 100K Area, the White Bluff Slough, the Old Hanford Townsite, and the 300 Area; and downriver from Hanford at McNary Dam.